 The average person does not require the expertise of an immigration attorney when filing to remove the conditions on a green card.
 However, anybody with a criminal history and/or immigration violations, should consult with an attorney before filing the Form I-751 petition.
 Likewise, anyone that will not be filing Form I-751 jointly with the spouse should also utilize an attorney for the best results.

-CitizenPath is the online service that makes immigration forms simple.
-The website provides simple, step-by-step guidance through USCIS applications and petitions.
-Our low-cost service helps to simplify the process by explaining each question and providing alerts if there’s a problem.
-CitizenPath guarantees that USCIS will accept your petition.
-CitizenPath provides support for the Petition to Remove Conditions on Residence (Form I-751), Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other popular forms.
+CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
+Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for the Petition to Remove Conditions on Residence (Form I-751), Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other USCIS forms.

 Note to Reader: This post was originally published on December 22, 2015, and has been modified with improvements.

 Want more immigration tips and how-to information for your family?

 Sign up for CitizenPath’s FREE immigration newsletter and